UAE VAT Late Payment Penalty: Complete Guide for 2026

 1. Track the return filing deadlines: Set reminders on your accounting software

 2 .
-Submit the return and pay the VAT amount together: Filing the return only without making payment will result in a penalty.
+Submit the return and pay the VAT amount by the payment due date: Filing the return only without making payment by the due date will result in a penalty.

 3 .
 Avoid making last-day bank transfers: Banks may delay crediting funds in the FTA portal

 4 .
-Regularly check your EmaraTax portal: Ensure no pending notifications and updates is showing in your portal
+Regularly check your EmaraTax portal: Ensure no pending notifications or updates are showing in your portal, and avoid failure to notify the FTA of relevant registration changes where updates or changes must be disclosed.

 5 .
 Engage an FTA-approved Tax Agent: Appoint a Tax Agent to manage your filings, make payments and check on the notifications.